not-qwerty/MERN-App/README.md

 To start this application use the following commands in the root directory:
  1) npm i && cd client npm i
  2) create .env file in the root directory and add following lines:
-      MONGO_URI  with your mongoDb connection string
+      MONGO_URI  with your mongoDb connection string,
       secretKey  with a random string

  3) Run 'npm start:dev'